BMW emissions FAQs

 This case is in its early stages, but we expect it to follow the trajectory of the other emissions cases, including VW and Mercedes.

-We intend to secure funding from commercial providers to ensure we have the resources available to instruct the best experts and barristers and to have a large enough legal team to ensure that our clients get the best service possible.
+We have secured funding from a litigation funder to ensure we have the resources available to instruct the best experts and barristers and to have a large enough legal team to ensure that our clients get the best service possible.

-If you bought or leased a diesel BMW vehicle, it is possible that your vehicle may be affected.
+If you have owned or leased a diesel BMW vehicle since September 2009, it is possible that your vehicle may be affected.
 Please complete our online vehicle registration checker to confirm whether your vehicle may be affected.

 This claim only relates to diesel vehicles.